Join the Global Breast Cancer Movement

 Local Treatment

 Treatment that focuses on getting rid of the cancer from a certain (local) area.
-In breast cancer, this would be the breast, the chest wall and lymph nodes in the armpit (axillary nodes).
+In breast cancer, the local area includes the breast, the chest wall and lymph nodes in the underarm area.
+Local treatment for breast cancer includes surgery and for some people, radiation therapy.

 Localized Breast Cancer

-Cancer that is contained in the breast and has not spread to surrounding tissue, lymph nodes or other organs.
+Cancer that is contained in the breast and has not spread to nearby tissue, lymph nodes or other organs.

-Cancer that has spread beyond the breast to the skin or chest wall, but not to distant organs like the lungs or liver.
-It also refers to a tumor that is > 5 cm (about 2 inches) in size.
+Cancer that has spread beyond the breast to the chest wall, the skin of the breast or to many lymph nodes in the underarm area, but not to distant organs such as the lungs or liver.

 Lump